 - Mix wet ingredients into dry, then stir in raisins

-- Grease and flour a 9 inch cake pan
+- Transfer batter to a greased and floured 9 inch cake pan

 - Bake at 350° for 30-35 minutes